Your career and stress can be a funny thing.

 When you’re younger, you might long for more challenging assignments and a higher title.
-When you finally achieve them, you find that all that responsibility comes with plenty of stress.
+When you finally achieve them, however, you may find that all that added responsibility comes with plenty of stress.
 Here are ways to manage your stress at every stage of your career.

-Work Stress in Your 20s
+Work stress in your 20s

 In your 20s, it can be tempting to burn the midnight oil, show up early to the office and be the last one to leave in an attempt to show the boss that you’re serious about your career.
 In addition, you may be financially responsible for yourself for the first time in your life and may have recently moved to a new city without family or a lot of friends.

-Work Stress in Your 30s
+Work stress in your 30s

-Work Stress in Your 40s
+Work stress in your 40s

-Work Stress in Your 50s
+Work stress in your 50s

-Money, and not enough of it, continues to be the top stressor at work, according to a Harris survey of 55 to 64-year olds.
+Money, and not enough of it, continues to be the top stressor at work, according to a Harris survey of 55- to 64-year-olds.
 Rounding out the top four on the list are an unreasonable workload, a demanding commute and annoying coworkers.
 The effects of stress are more immediate as you enter your 50s.
 The more stressed you are, the greater your risk for high blood pressure, chronic disease, memory loss, weight gain and the accompanying health problems associated with being overweight.

 If your stress is getting to a level you are unable to handle and nothing else is working, reach out to your primary care physician for help.
 If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment to schedule an appointment.